TideIllustrated - The 3-pointer: Three takeaways from Alabama's loss against Oklahoma

 With Alabama struggling to get its offense going, the team went back to old habits — isolation basketball and heaving up contested shots.
 The Crimson Tide tossed up 20 3-pointers and converted just four for the game.

 While the entire team couldn't score from deep, Mark Sears and Noah Clowney's struggles were noticeable.
-Clowney is now 0-for-20 in his last four games but Oats maintained the need for the freshman to keep shooting from deep as he averaged 40% from deep in his senior season at Dorman High School in South Carolina.
+Clowney is now 0-for-24 in his last six games but Oats maintained the need for the freshman to keep shooting from deep as he averaged 40% from deep in his senior season at Dorman High School in South Carolina.
+Clowney finished two rebounds shy of a double-double but shot 30% from the field and 50% from the line, both falling below his season averages.

+As for Mark Sears, he also was one of five players to record 10 or more points, finishing with 11 in Saturday's loss, but shot 40% from the field.
+The junior is now 3-for-21 from behind the arc over his last four games which has dropped his 3-point shooting percentage below 36% for the season.